mpuening/learn-jakartaee/SECURITY.md

 This affects this application in the EAR project.
 The EAR project is where multiple mechanisms come into play: the custom form based authentication of the UIs, the basic authentications of the APIs.

-As of now as I write this, the EAR project is broken.
+## Solution

+This project has one *HttpAuthenticationMechanism* to rule them all as seen in *HttpAuthenticationMechanismChain*.
+Each application adds it own requirements to the chain keyed by the application ServletContext's context path.